Skip to content

 Dry-Run Mode

-- Validates configuration - Tests connections to all vaults - Initializes database schema - Exits without starting scheduler
+- Validates database connection - Exits without starting the scheduler

 Manual Sync Execution